Society-In-Shadow/ExpressedRealms/ExpressedRealms.DB/readme.md

 ```

 You might run into permission issues, especially if you use docker.
 So what you need to do is delete the obj and bin
-folders fro both the server project and the db project.
+folders for both the server project and the db project.

 ## To Update the DB